flozz/stonejs-tools/README.md

 [ ![License](http://img.shields.io/npm/l/stonejs-tools.svg?style=flat) ](https://www.npmjs.com/package/stonejs-tools)

-Tools for extracting/compiling translatable string from Javascript/HTML source.
+Tools for extracting/compiling translatable strings from Javascript/HTML sources.

 ## Getting Started

-To start using Stone.js tools, you first have to install them **globally**:
+To start using the Stone.js tools, you first have to install them **globally**:

     npm install -g stonejs-tools

 ## Internationalization

-See the Stone.js documentation to know how internationalize your application:
+See the Stone.js documentation to learn how to internationalize your application:

 * https://github.com/flozz/stone.js